mpatacchiola/blog/_posts/2020-12-02-intro-variational-inference.markdown

 Keep in mind that the observed variables $$\mathbf{x}$$ are often called just *data*.
 We suppose that the latent variable *causes* the observed variable, therefore the probabilistic graphical model would be $$z \rightarrow x$$.
 For instance, "health" causes specific values to be recorded in the blood tests.
 In a Bayesian treatment we imply that latent variables govern the distribution of the data.
 In particular, in a Bayesian model we draw the latent variables from a prior density $$p(\mathbf{z})$$ and then relates them to the observations through the likelihood $$p(\mathbf{x} \vert \mathbf{z})$$.

-**Inference.** Our goal is to perform inference.
-For instance, given various medical examinations (data) we want to infer "health", or given cognitive tests infer "intelligence".
+**Inference.** Our goal is to perform inference, that is estimate some hidden variables given some observations (data, observed variables).
+For instance, given various medical examinations we want to infer "health", or given cognitive tests infer "intelligence".
 Formally, we want to estimate the following posterior

 $$
 p(\mathbf{z} \vert \mathbf{x}) = \frac{p(\mathbf{z}, \mathbf{x})}{p(\mathbf{x})}.